rerun-io/rerun/examples/python/README.md

 **Note**: it is import to install example in editable mode, which is done using the `-e` flag (short for `--editable`).

-Once installed, the example can be run as a regular python module:
+Once installed, the example can be run as a regular Python module:

 ```shell
 python -m minimal